 We spent a couple of hours wandering from one hobbit hole to another until we reached the Bag End – Bilbo’s hole at the top of the hill.
 The view from Bilbo’s porch sweeps over the river and the bridge that Gandalf rode across at the very start of the Fellowship of the Ring.

-On the way down the hill, we passed Rosie’s house where she and Sam settled in at the very end of the Return of the King film.
+On the way down the hill, we passed Rosie’s house, where she and Sam settled in at the very end of the Return of the King film.
 By that point, I seemed to have lost the line between a memory and a fantasy which I suppose is the idea behind visiting the set.

 Before leaving, we spent some time drinking ale at Green Dragon Inn like the good old hobbits.

 To peek behind the tourist scene of Rotorua, I booked a night walk with Stephen Julian from Real Rotorua.
 It must’ve been my lucky day – I was Stephen’s only customer that evening, which meant I got a private VIP tour.
 And it was the perfect opportunity to explore the ‘night life’ of Rotorua without a car.

-We headed to a native forest reserve about 30km out of town where Stephen proceeded to reveal to me an astonishing variety of primeval-looking ferns.
+We headed to a native forest reserve about 30km out of town, where Stephen proceeded to reveal to me an astonishing variety of primeval-looking ferns.
 New Zealand is home to 200 different species of these ancient plants.
 There is a 20-meter tall tree fern, the curious silver fern, a tiny umbrella fern and a hound’s tongue fern.

 Glowworms are typically found in caves, but they are as content on any moist surface in the forest as long as there is an overhang to shield off the sunlight.
-Their glowing bums are designed to mimic the stars to confuse nocturnal insects and attract them into the trap of sticky strings – the glow worm’s answer to a spider web.
+Their glowing bums are designed to mimic the stars to confuse nocturnal insects and attract them into the trap of sticky strings – the glowworm’s answer to a spider web.
 They certainly had me fooled at first sight.

 Where to stay in Rotorua

 One of the more unusual spots with ample character is the Princes Gate Hotel.
 Dating back to 1897, the hotel was originally built in Waihi, about 150 km north of Rotorua.
-Yet in 1917, the hotel’s owners took it apart and nail by nail and board by board transported it to Rotorua where the hotel was reconstructed to its original appearance.
-It would appear that the rooms at the Princes Gate Hotel have not changed much since it’s reconstruction.
+Yet in 1917, the hotel’s owners took it apart and, nail by nail and board by board, transported it to Rotorua, where the hotel was reconstructed to its original appearance.
+It would appear that the rooms at the Princes Gate Hotel have not changed much since its reconstruction.

-One of the best things about the hotel (after the fireplaces in the lobby) is its location – right opposite the Government Gardens and Polynesian Spa, within a 2-minute walk from Rotorua bus terminal and a 5-minute walk to Lake Rotorua.
+One of the best things about the hotel (after the fireplaces in the lobby) is its location – right opposite the Government Gardens and Polynesian Spa, within a 2-minute walk from the Rotorua bus terminal and a 5-minute walk to Lake Rotorua.